 Getting together with friends, family and neighbours, or taking on a personal challenge is a great way to support Mind.
 We've got loads of suggestions to help you organise your own event or fundraising challenge.

-Find out out how you can get involved with our media and campaigning work, volunteer in the office or a Mind shop, or join in on social media.
+Find out how you can get involved with our media and campaigning work, volunteer in the office or a Mind shop, or join in on social media.

 Anyone can volunteer and we'd really appreciate your help.
 We have a range of opportunities so keep checking back if there isn't anything for you right now.